Influenza vaccines: Pharmac's role

 How many flu vaccines do we use

-In 2023, we are making about 1.68 million doses available for both the private and funded markets.
+In 2023, we made about 1.68 million doses available for both the private and funded markets.

 Who buys the flu vaccine